ehildt/acap/README.md

 # Adaptive Content Aggregation Proxy (ACAP)

-A simple and convenient way to dynamically provide and distribute content to your clients and services ;)

-ACAP is a system designed to provide and distribute client- and service-related content in a dynamic, adaptable, responsive and automated manner.
-It responds to changing needs and preferences in real-time, ensuring a flexible and responsive distribution process.
-Furthermore, it is also an excellent choice for applications seeking to enhance user engagement by delivering timely, relevant, and diverse content through its platform or channels, providing a CMS-like experience.
+ACAP is a cutting-edge system designed to revolutionize content distribution and engagement.
+With its dynamic and adaptable features, it ensures that your clients and services receive the right content at the right time.
+ACAP responds in real-time to changing needs and preferences, guaranteeing a seamless and personalized experience.
+Its automated processes make content distribution effortless, allowing you to focus on what matters most.
+Moreover, ACAP empowers you to enhance user engagement by delivering timely, relevant, and diverse content through its platform or channels.
+This means increased customer satisfaction and loyalty, leading to business growth.
+Say goodbye to static content and hello to ACAP's game-changing capabilities.

-To ensure optimal performance, it is recommended to restrict the use of ACAP to essential data and avoid handling large datasets such as stringified Buffers (files, documents etc.).
-Streaming such datasets can consume substantial resources and potentially lead to blocking incoming requests, primarily due to limitations in both RAM and network bandwidth.
-Instead, we encourage you to utilize ACAP as a proxy to minimize the need for streaming large datasets.

-`ACAP is a lightweight solution, making it an ideal choice for embedding and seamlessly integrating into your ecosystem.`

 ## Example Use Cases